-- 150 g (2/3 cup) butter, cut into cubes
+- 150 g (⅔ cup) unsalted butter, at room temperature, cut into cubes

-- 60 g (1/4 cup) lemon juice
+- 60 g (¼ cup) fresh lemon juice

-- 12 g (2 tablespoons) lemon zest
+- 18-24 g (3-4 tablespoons) lemon zest**

 - 130 g (4,5 oz) white chocolate, roughly chopped

-Place the lemon zest into a mixing bowl and add the sugar.
+- Place the lemon zest into a mixing bowl and add the sugar.
 Rub them with your fingertips or mix them with a fork to bring the lemon flavor out.

-Add the butter and beat on medium speed until the mixture is creamy with a hand-held mixer or with paddle attachment if using a stand-mixer.
+- Add the butter and beat on medium speed until the mixture is creamy with a hand-held mixer or with paddle attachment if using a stand-mixer.
 Add in the egg and mix well.
 During these steps, stop the machine and scrape down the sides and bottom of the bowl with a rubber spatula when needed to be sure they are all mixed.

-Add the lemon juice.
+- Add the lemon juice.
 Add the flour in 3 batches and mix well.
 After adding the lemon juice, the mixture may curdle which is ok.
 The flour will bring it back together.
 Stop the machine and scrape down the sides and bottom of the bowl as needed during the steps.

-Stir in the white chocolate chunks on low speed for 3-4 seconds.
+- Stir in the white chocolate chunks on low speed for 3-4 seconds.

-Preheat the oven to 325°F(165C°).
+- Preheat the oven to 325°F(165C°).
 Line baking sheet with parchment paper or silicone baking mat.
 Set aside.

-Roll the dough into 40 gram (2 tablespoons) balls and place them on the baking sheet.
+- Remove the dough from the freezer and roll the dough into 40 gram (2 tablespoons) balls and place them on the baking sheet.
 You can add some extra chocolate chunks.
 Leave enough space between the balls about 2 inches (5cm).